 Hawaii Packing List: Toiletries & Essentials

 - Deodorant (yes, I have forgotten this multiple times.
-This is my favorite natural deodorant that actually works and smells like vanilla/coconut)
+This is my favorite natural deodorant that actually works and smells like vanilla/coconut) Check out the latest prices and more details.

 - Prescription drugs (keep them in their original container)

-- Ear plugs (in case you discover your partner snores or you hate the sound of the ocean)
+- Ear plugs (in case you discover your partner snores or you hate the sound of the ocean) Check out the latest prices and more details.

 - C-Pap machine (yep, my hubby forgot this on our honeymoon and it was a major drag)